 Hawaii man describes 'powerful and hot' lava bomb snapping his leg in half

-A Hawaii man described the sheer pain he felt when a “powerful and hot” lava bomb snapped his leg in half, the first known lava injury since Kilauea volcano began erupting nearly three weeks ago.
+For Darryl Clinton, it’s an “event of a lifetime” to watch the lava from the comfort of his home on the Big Island’s Puna district.

+"It was incredible.
+It was an event of a lifetime.
+Every aspect of the lava was there.
+The sounds, the sites, the flowing lava, the aa, the fissures, it was all happening at one time," Clinton told KHON.

-Darryl Clinton, originally from California, was standing on his roof of his home on the Big Island’s Puna district on Mother’s Day when a lava bomb, also known as spatter, hurled toward him, KHON reported.
+The California native, however, also got too close to the lava on Mother’s Day.
+Clinton was standing on his roof of his home, where he lived for 12 years, when a lava bomb, also known as spatter, hurled toward him, KHON reported.
 He was initially on his roof trying to put out fires caused by flying rocks.

 "It was the most forceful impact I've ever had on my body in my life," Clinton recalled.
 "I've been hit by big waves and various things.
 That was just incredibly powerful and hot.
 It burned."

-Clinton, who lived at his home for 12 years, said he and a few other people had stayed behind after the evacuation order in Kapoho to keep the house from burning down.
+Clinton said he and a few other people had stayed behind after the evacuation order in Kapoho to keep the house from burning down.
 Just before getting hit with lava spatter, he heard an explosion a couple hundred yards away from fissure 17.

 He said he felt a “hot solid” substance hit his shin.
 Janet Snyder, spokeswoman for the Office of the Mayor, had initially said the lava “shattered everything from there down on his leg.”